csinva/csinva.github.io/_notes/research/ovw_dl_theory.md

 - what are good statistical markers of an effectively trained DNN?
 - how far apart are 2 nets?

-## gradient descent finds good minima
+## inductive bias: gradient descent finds good minima

+*DL learns solutions that generalize even though it can find many which don't due to its inductive bias.*

 - [gd bousquet paper](https://arxiv.org/pdf/1803.08367.pdf)
 - [in high dims, local minima are usually saddles (ganguli)](http://papers.nips.cc/paper/5486-identifying-and-attacking-the-saddle-point-problem-in-high-dimensional-non-convex-optimization)